 This is the most comprehensive wine making guide on the internet and we're really proud of it.

-There are easy to follow step by step recipes for red wine and white wine.
+There are easy to follow step by step recipes for making 6-gallons of beautiful red wine.

 We cover all the bases and hold your hand as you transform fruit (or fruit concentrate) into delicious wine!